EgoOops: A Dataset for Mistake Action Detection from Egocentric Videos referring to Procedural Texts: dataset

-\textbf{Videos.} \Cref{tab:rec-stats-task} shows comparisons of videos between tasks.
-They have different trends between the tasks in terms of video duration, segments, and the number of segments.
+\Cref{tab:video-text-stats} shows different trends between the tasks in terms of video duration, segment duration, and the number of segments.
 For video duration, the longest is the cardboard task at 26.1 minutes, while the shortest is the building block task at 1.9 minutes.
-The longest segment duration is also in the cardboard task at 87.7 seconds, while the shortest is in the building block task at 8.9 seconds.

-\textbf{Procedural texts.} \Cref{tab:text-stats-task} shows comparisons of procedural texts between tasks.
-They have similar trends to the video statistics in terms of the number of steps in the procedural text and the number of words per step.
-The task with the most instructions is the cardboard task, while the task with the longest instructions is the building block task.
+As for the texts, \cref{tab:video-text-stats} compares the number of steps in a procedural text and the number of words per step.
+The task with the most steps is the cardboard task, while the task with the longest instructions is the building block task.
+These statistics indicate that EgoOops covers a variety of procedural tasks ranging from short to long.